nhthn/SCMage/README.md

 ## SCMage - EARLY STAGE OF DEVELOPMENT - DO NOT USE! ##

-A SuperCollider plugin wrapping the MAGE speech synthesizer.
+A SuperCollider plugin wrapping the MAGE/pHTS speech synthesizer.

 ### Building and installing ###